Documentation of all patient encounters must identify the supervising practitioner attending and indicate the level of involvement.

 Attending must be personally involved in decisions to discharge or transfer the patient to another service or level of care (including outpatient care).

-Documentation: Co-signature of the discharge summary or discharge/transfer note.
+Documentation: Co-signature of the discharge summary or discharge/transfer note and the discharge summary (if applicable.)
 If patient is transferred from one service to another, the accepting attending should treat the patient as a New Admission - see above.
 If the same attending is responsible for the patient across different levels of care, transfer documentation is not required.

 Attending must be physically present in the clinic.